There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Why we like it: Fixed 5% annual return, no fees and a low minimum investment

-Until a few years ago, the only way to invest in real estate with small amounts of money was through real estate stocks and public REITs.
+Until a few years ago, the only way to invest in real estate with small amounts of money was through real estate stocks and public Real Estate Investment Trusts (REITs).
 These funds can earn steady dividends, but stock market volatility can impact the share price.

 Crowdfunded real estate lets you directly invest in multifamily and commercial real estate with small amounts of money.
 You can earn annual returns of at least 5% that’s competitive with the average annual S&P 500 stock market with less volatility.